Insights

 Mobile-First Is About Architecture, Not Just UX

-No native app → no wearable data → no personalization → no long-term user engagement.
+No native app means no wearable data -> no personalization -> no long-term user engagement.

 Apple’s Privacy Rules Make Mobile the Only Option

-Apple’s health ecosystem is built around privacy-by-design.
-This is what makes users trust it, but it is also what locks developers out unless they play by Apple’s rules.
+Apple's health ecosystem is built around privacy-by-design.
+Users trust it because of this, but it also locks developers out unless they play by Apple's rules.

 Why Native Access Is a Competitive Advantage